RotherOSS/ImportExportTicket/doc/content/index.rst

 Description
 ===========
 Ticket backend for the ImportExport module.
+This backend allows to import and export tickets with their articles.
+It also supports the synchronization of the tickets with a foreign database, which can be used to import the history of the tickets.

 System requirements
 ===================